opentransact/opentransact/opentransact.md

 - default_amount - The default amount transfered if an amount is not specified in a transfer
 - provider_url - The provider of the asset's home page
-- description - Short descriptio
+- description - Short description
 - logo_url - Image url for Assets logo
 - unit - ISO currency unit of asset if monetary or other such as (minute, gram, point etc)